-15. Health and Safety
+17. Health and Safety

-- 15.1.
 We recognise the importance of safeguarding pupils throughout the school day.
-Our Health and Safety policy reflects the consideration we give to the protection of our children, both physically and emotionally, within the school environment. - 15.2.
+Our Health and Safety policy reflects the consideration we give to the protection of our children, both physically and emotionally, within the school environment.

 Part of the safeguarding measures we have in place include the safe drop off and collection of pupils at the start and end of the school day.
-All parents/carers should deliver their children to school via to front door or side gate, dependent on gate.
-They should be collected from the same point.
-Children in Year 5 and 6 walk home if their Parents believe this is appropriate but only the school has written permission for them to do so.
-Parents/carers are required to inform us via phone, email, note or text message if there is a change to the collection arrangements. - 15.3.
+All parents/carers should deliver their children to school via the front gate.
+All children are collected from the playground.
+Children in Year 5 and 6 can walk home if they have applied for their 'Lone Walking Pass.'
+Parents/carers are required to inform us via phone, email or note if there is a change to the collection arrangements.
+Further details can be found in our Drop Off and Collection Policy.

 Pupils who leave the site during the school day do so only with the written permission of a parent/carer and are collected by an authorised adult where appropriate.
 School should be notified by the parents/carers regarding whom they have authorised for this task.

-They must sign the child(ren) out using our electronic system and sign themin again on their return.
-This includes children who are late. - 15.4.
+They must sign the child(ren) out using our electronic system and sign them in again on their return.
+This includes children who are late.
+Further details can be found in our Drop Off and Collection Policy.

+Children who attend after school clubs will be collected from the front gate by their parents or other authorised person.

 In the event of a pupil going missing during the course of the school day we will carry out immediate checks to ensure the pupil is not on site, we will then make contact with the pupil's parents/carers and inform the police.

+When the school is hired out to a 3rd party provider, we ensure that they have appropriate arrangements in place to keep children safe through the sight of their child protection and safer recruitment procedures.

+At lvingswood Academy and Kings Education Trust, we ensure that we are aware of the content of materials used by any visiting speakers prior to their visit.

-16. Prevent Duty
+18. Prevent Duty

-- 16.1.
-We are aware of the Prevent Duty under Section 26 of the Counter Terrorism and Security Act 2015 to protect young people from being drawn into terrorism. - 16.2.
-All school staff and governors have completed Prevent training and we have training logs to evidence this. - 16.3.
-We have in place and monitor appropriate web filtering systems. - 16.4.
-The DSLs and senior leaders are familiar with their duties under The Prevent Duty Guidance: Revised Prevent duty guidance: for England and Wales GOV.UK (www.gov.uk)
+We are aware of the Prevent Duty under Section 26 of the Counter Terrorism and Security Act 2015 to protect young people from being drawn into terrorism.

+All school staff and governors have completed Prevent training and we have training logs to evidence this.

+We have in place and monitor appropriate web filtering systems.
+The DSLs and senior leaders are familiar with their duties under The Prevent Duty Guidance: Revised Prevent duty guidance: for England and Wales - GOV.UK (www.gov.uk)

-17. Online Safety
+19. Online Safety